isabl-io/docs/docs/README.md

     * Docker-compose is the only dependency for the web application and the backend
     * The Command Line Interface is a portable pip installable package
     * Continuously Integrated with +98 % coverage across all codebase
-    * Bee is upgradable, no need to fork out from codebase
+    * isabl is upgradable, no need to fork out from codebase

 ## Infrastructure

-Bee is composed of an extendable, performant and well documented backend and RESTful API, a lightweight Command Line Utility used to manage NGS data and deploy bioinformatics applications at scale, and a intuitive web application that enables dynamic interrogations across all the NGS capital.
+`isabl` is composed of an extendable, performant and well documented backend and RESTful API, a lightweight Command Line Utility used to manage NGS data and deploy bioinformatics applications at scale, and a intuitive web application that enables dynamic interrogations across all the NGS capital.
 This 'microservice' approach results in a collection of loosely coupled services with explicit and lightweight functions, making the infrastructure much more accessible, testable and approachable for the community.

 ![infrastructure]

 ## Data model

-Bee models a NGS data generation process where sequencing *Experiments* such as Whole Genome Sequencing are performed on *Samples* collected from different *Individuals*.
-Bee's normalization approach reduces data redundancy and improves data integrity.
-The concept of cohorts, where multiple *Experiments* are grouped and analyzed together, is fundamental to Bee and is well supported.
-Bee also tracks and executes *Assembly* aware *Bioinformatics Applications* making sure that results are a function of the reference genome.
+`isabl` models a NGS data generation process where sequencing *Experiments* such as Whole Genome Sequencing are performed on *Samples* collected from different *Individuals*.
+This normalization approach reduces data redundancy and improves data integrity.
+The concept of cohorts, where multiple *Experiments* are grouped and analyzed together, is fundamental and well supported.
+Furthermore, `isabl` also tracks and executes *Assembly* aware *Bioinformatics Applications* making sure that results are a function of the reference genome.
 Instances of these applications are also tracked and referred as *Analyses*.

 ![data model]

-## What bee is not
+## What isabl is not

+This project is not a:

-* Bee is not a workflow execution engine such as [toil] or [bpipe], instead it's a platform that triggers these engines and tracks their results.
+* workflow execution engine such as [toil] or [bpipe], instead it's a platform that triggers these engines and tracks their results.

-* Bee is not a platform as a service (PAAS) provider such as [DNA nexus], [Seven Bridges] or [Fire Cloud], instead an information system that could potentially feed in metadata and data to these services.
+* platform as a service (PAAS) provider such as [DNA nexus], [Seven Bridges] or [Fire Cloud], instead an information system that could potentially feed in metadata and data to these services.

-* Bee is not a workflow engine, instead the *Bioinformatics Applications* in bee only define meta-data driven validation and logic to build commands to trigger pipelines written in any language.
+* workflow engine, instead the *Bioinformatics Applications* in `isabl` only define meta-data driven validation and logic to build commands to trigger pipelines written in any language.

 [data model]: https://docs.google.com/drawings/d/e/2PACX-1vTfH_lsxbY2RtIS56F_r3FFQEdC1JghHWU5HWG3J5-TLo59FMKuFWIgBaHdJaNO1L-2muoVLIPxWFwg/pub?w=1102&h=484
 [infrastructure]: https://docs.google.com/drawings/d/e/2PACX-1vQF28gk8NrZ8nZXi7w8trxHWZRc-j-hWYec3UWdNbXY1WAgT8SNMIZX3B5KEaQ7iEPVzpfj2HAmIpwu/pub?w=1101&h=625